puppetlabs-toy-chest/puppetlabs-openstack/README.md

 ##Overview

-The puppetlabs-openstack module is used to deploy a multi-node or all-in-one installation of OpenStack Havana.
+The puppetlabs-openstack module is used to deploy a multi-node, all-in-one, or swift-only installation of OpenStack Havana.

 ##Module Description